rudi97277/blog-api/README.md

 6. run `php artisan migrate` to run database migration, type `yes` if database doesn't exists
 7. run `php artisan serve` in your command line terminal to run the server

-**NOTE :** to fully run this project in your locale you need to import kada database to your locale,